jibjab1337/gps_guided_autonomous_vehicle/README.md

 # gps_guided_autonomous_vehicle
-A project on a small autonomous vehicle guided by GPS and compass which can avoid small simple objects<br />
+An Arduino project on a small autonomous vehicle guided by GPS and compass which can avoid small simple objects<br />
 <br />
 Input one or multiple destinations manually through a text menu on a Bluetooth terminal and the vehicle will move to its destination<br />
 Comes with basic obstacle avoidance maneuver<br />